-In the summer of 1973, Allister MacGillivray, a young Irish Canadian, was feeling homesick for Cape Breton island in Nova Scotia.
+In the summer of 1973, Allister MacGillivray, a young Irish Canadian, was feeling homesick for Cape Breton Island in Nova Scotia.
 He was working for the summer and staying in a friend's cottage on Prince Edward Island 300 miles away from home.

-On a rainy night, alone and homesick, he sat down and composed “A Song for the Mira” about the river that traverses that Cape Breton area and the people who lived along it banks.
-It was a folk song redolent of homesickness and loneliness and it struck an incredible chord.
+On a rainy night, alone and homesick, he sat down and composed “A Song for the Mira” about the river that traverses that Cape Breton area and the people who lived along its banks.

 Choral recordings have been made by the British Columbia Boys Choir, Canadian Orpheus Male Choir, Cantabile Chorale, Centennial Choir of Cornwall, Chor Leoni Men's Chorus, Gerald Fagan Singers, Men of the Deeps, Men of Note, and the Toronto Children's Chorus.